feddelegrand7/mini007/README.md

 #> [1] 3
 #>
 #> [[5]]$agent_id
-#> [1] "66b06912-f95a-42cd-98b0-5be2553368b1"
+#> [1] "7f3684af-8dce-4a43-9a0b-993d54713810"
 #>
 #> [[5]]$agent_name
 #> [1] "ceo1"
 #>
 #> [[5]]$response
-#> Your budget-limited approach to gradual brand building is incompatible with my
+#> Their lean, cost-conscious approach conflicts directly with my clear directive
-#> mandate to deploy an unrestricted budget for rapid, maximum-impact export
-#> growth; therefore, I reaffirm my counterproposal to invest heavily in
+#> to spend as much as possible to maximize exports; therefore, my counterproposal
-#> high-profile luxury events, wide-reaching media campaigns, premium retail
-#> collaborations, and influential endorsements to position Ouergla dates as the
+#> remains to execute a lavish marketing strategy involving extravagant brand
+#> activations, exclusive partnerships with top-tier German supermarkets and
+#> premium influencers, large-scale cultural events showcasing Ouergla dates, and
+#> a comprehensive multimedia campaign to aggressively penetrate the German market
-#> top-tier German delicacy within two years.
+#> over the next two years.
 #>
 #>
 #> [[6]]